hassantayyab/hassantayyab/README.md

 - Ambitious to be an all-rounded Web developer & designer 🦾
 - Feel free to learn more about my experience and expertise in [my CV](https://drive.google.com/file/d/1bPgjtq4Pa0CtwmVP4cJWjKi-4NV0GToN/view?usp=sharing) 📜

-‼️ Actively looking for a new job opportunity at the moment ‼️
+‼️ Actively looking for a new frontend developer role at the moment ‼️

 ### My toolbox 🧰